jiawei-zhang-a/Pendulum-beta/Devlog.md

 Conceptualized the "brain" of Pendulum, the Core module.
 It interacts with other parts of the software such as UI and Graphics by directly issuing them commands and queuing updates that will get executed asynchronously.
 It also hosts and closely monitors a virtual environment of mathematical variables and processes called the Environment module, the inner states of which can get extracted
 Core to be reflected via user interfaces.
-Environment runs on its own clock cycles which Core have access to for intervention or adjustments.
+Environment runs on its own clock cycles which Core has access to for intervention or adjustments.
 This is an important step toward a clearly defined architecture of Pendulum.

 #### 07/09